-We are a member of Strata Community Australia which is a national representative association for parties involved in the professional, full-time administration of community, strata and body corporate schemes (National Community Titles Institute (NCTI) was formerly the national body).
+We are a member of Strata Community Australia which is a national representative association for parties involved in the professional, full-time administration of community, strata and body corporate schemes.
+The National Community Titles Institute (NCTI) was formerly the national body.

 O’Connors Strata & Property Specialists Pty Ltd T/as O’Connors Strata provides services on behalf of your scheme and in doing so, holds personal information about you.

 This policy explains how we deal with your personal information, in line with our best practice and our legal obligations.